bonitasoft/bonita-doc/md/configure-client-of-bonita-bpm-engine.md

 # Configure connection to Bonita BPM Engine

-If you want your application to use the engine API of a remote engine.
-Your application (the *client*) must be configured to connect to the engine (the *server*)
+If you want your application to use the engine API of a remote engine, your application (the *client*) must be configured to connect to the engine (the *server*)

 The engine (the *server*) must also be configured to accept the connection.